magic-spells/scroll-progress/README.md

 # Scroll Progress Web Component

 A high-performance, customizable Web Component that tracks scroll progress relative to configurable playhead anchors on the element and viewport.
-It exposes a smooth, GPU-accelerated CSS variable (`--scroll-progress`) for scroll-based animations without relying on scroll event listeners.
+It exposes smooth, GPU-accelerated CSS variables (`--scroll-progress` and `--scroll-progress-velocity`) for scroll-based animations without relying on scroll event listeners.

 [**Live Demo**](https://magic-spells.github.io/scroll-progress/demo/)